daviddao/deep-autonomous-driving-papers/README.md

 #### An Empirical Evaluation of Deep Learning on Highway Driving (B Huval, T Wang, S Tandon, J Kiske, W Song, J Pazhayampallil, M Andriluka, P Rajpurkar, T Migimatsu, R Cheng-Yue, F Mujica, A Coates, AY Ng 2015)

 > Uses Overfeat for real-time vehicle and lane detection.
-Due to ambiguity, the authors modified overfeat to first predict a object mask and then used a bounding box regression for the final object detection.
+Due to detection ambiguity, the authors modified Overfeat to first predict a object mask and then used a bounding box regression for the final object detection.

 > - Architecture: Overfeat
 > - Input: 640x480 input